Skip to contents

 Add bathymetry data

-Bathymetry data can be found in the “Birds, fish ’n chips” SharePoint folder: Documents/data/GIS/rasters/.
-To run the script set the file path (fp) to the local copy of the folder on your computer.
-The data can also be downloaded from the Waddenregister.
+Bathymetry data can be downloaded from Rijkswaterstaat but can also be found in the “Birds, fish ’n chips” SharePoint folder: Documents/data/GIS/rasters/.
+To run the below script, set the file path (fp) to the local copy of the folder on your computer.

 # file path to Birds, fish 'n chips GIS/rasters folder